swcarpentry/shell-novice/episodes/03-create.md

 This happens because `rm` by default only works on files, not directories.

-`rm` can remove a directory *and all its contents* if we use the recursive flag `-r`, and it will do so *without any confirmation prompts*:
+`rm` can remove a directory *and all its contents* if we use the recursive option `-r`, and it will do so *without any confirmation prompts*:

 ~~~
 $ rm -r thesis